israr-byte/israr-byte/README.md

 👋 Hi, I’m Israr Fatima
-🌟 A first-year Computer Science student passionate about coding and learning new technologies 🔍 Currently exploring various programming languages and tools 🤝 Open to collaborations and opportunities to work on interesting projects 📬 Feel free to reach out to me here or via my email [israrfatima462@gmail.com]
+🌟 A 3rd-year Computer Science student passionate about coding and learning new technologies 🔍 Currently exploring various programming languages and tools 🤝 Open to collaborations and opportunities to work on interesting projects 📬 Feel free to reach out to me here or via my email [israrfatima462@gmail.com]